 RP2040 chip supports two SPI peripherals.
 Both SPI module pins are accessible through GPIO pins of Raspberry Pi Pico.
 The following table shows the connection of GPIO pins with both SPI modules.
 Each connection of SPI controller pins can be configured through multiple GPIO pins as shown in the figure.
 But before using SPI, you should configure in software which GPIO pins you want to use with a specific SP peripheral.

-Each SPI controller supports master and slave mode and are compatible with following four modes:
+Each SPI controller supports master and slave mode and are compatible with the following four modes:

 - Motorola SPI Interface

 It has 8 buffers for each transmitter and receiver of the SPI controller.
 Moreover, it can also be driven with interrupt or DMA.

 RP2040 contains two identical UART peripherals with separate 32×8 Tx and 32×12 Rx FIFOs.
 The following table lists the GPIO pins for both UART peripherals which are exposed on Raspberry Pi Pico development board pinouts.

 Some of the prominent features of UART peripherals are:

 - Supports standard asynchronous communication bits such as start, stop and parity bit.